Code-Institute-Submissions/home_jungle/README.md

 - __Google Chrome Developer Tools__ for testing different divice sizes
 - __Responsinator__ for testing different divice sizes
 - __Fontawesome__ was used for some icons on the website
-- Testing was done on a seperate document which is: Testing.md ???

 ### Deployment
 This project was developed using the GitPod and was committed to git and pushed to GitHub using the built in function within GitPod.